Are you interested in creating impactful global learning for your students?

-The Office of the Provost at Queens College is pleased to announce the launch of Queens College’s Collaborative Online International Learning (COIL) Faculty Fellowship workshops.
-Working closely with the Center for Teaching and Learning, the workshops will provide faculty support in the development of COIL-type courses.
-COIL is a term created by the SUNY COIL Center to describe “the four essential dimensions of real virtual mobility: it is a collaborative exercise of teachers and students; it makes use of online technology and interaction; it has potential international dimensions; and it is integrated into the learning process.”
+The Office of the Provost at Queens College is pleased to announce the 2021-2022 Collaborative Online International Learning (COIL) Faculty Fellowships.
+In keeping with the international goals of Queens College (QC) and working closely with the Center for Teaching and Learning, the workshops will provide faculty support in the development of COIL into their courses.

-Adding a COIL component to your course allows your students to gain cross-cultural skills through virtual interaction and enhances their international opportunities without leaving NYC.
+Adding a COIL component to your course offers your students an opportunity to interact globally through virtual exchange without additional costs associated with physical mobility.
 While the COIL component takes place solely online, your course may be face-to-face, hybrid or fully online.
-The focus of COIL is global/intercultural fluency, not technology.
+Courses may be existing courses or new courses.

-The application deadline to be part of the initial cohort for Fall 2019 is September 20th, 5pm.
+The application deadline to be part of the 2021-2022 cohort with a $500 stipend is October 4th by 5pm via form: shorturl.at/nrsGY